 Therefore, I need very fluent English and improve my English pronunciation. 😊

 Traveling is an opportunity to meet interesting people.

 I’ve always met great people along my way while traveling.

 Traveling on a journey as a digital nomad makes me curious about new connections I can make with other people.

 I always appreciate meeting people doing online business with an entrepreneurial mindset.

 I can talk for hours and days about new ideas and strategies to realize my and other dreams. 😊

 So, I’m very curious about people who pass my way.

-I want to increase my coaching relationships with native English-speaking people.
+I want to increase my online coaching relationships with native English-speaking people.

-- I want to publish audio recordings of my coaching online.
+- I want to publish audio recordings of my online coaching.